memfault/interrupt/_drafts/zero-to-main-libc.md

 So here we are, using Newlib, and we did not have to do anything.
 Could it really be this simple?

+> Note: the variant of Newlib bundled with `arm-none-eabi-gcc` is not compiled
+> with `-g`, which can make debugging difficult.
+For that reason, you may chose
+> to replace it with your own build of Newlib.
+You can read more about that
+> process in the "Implementing our own C standard library" section of this
+> article.

 ### System Calls